Gosharad1980/RMesure/README.md

 ## Comparisons and ordering

 	-> Evaluate R = A - B
-	-> Check where is the extented uncertaicy regarding the result
+	-> Check where is the extented uncertaincy regarding the result

 			    -IT(A-B)      0      +IT(A-B)